immunefi-team/Bounty_Boosts/Alchemix/30922 - [SC - High] DOS of withdrawals through filling the userPoin....md

 # DOS of withdrawals through filling the userPointHistory

-Submitted on Wed May 08 2024 01:48:35 GMT-0400 (Atlantic Standard Time) by @NinetyNineCrits for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 8th 2024 at 07:48:35 UTC by @NinetyNineCrits for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30922